 Conditions We Treat

-Lung nodules, or “spots on the lung,” are nodules that show up on chest radiographs or CT scans of the chest.
+Lung nodules, or “spots on the lung,” are nodules that show up on chest x-rays or CT scans.
 These are a source of great distress for patients and family members.
 Most lung nodules are benign, but some have a higher chance of being cancer.
-Using advanced techniques like electromagnetic navigational bronchoscopy and radial endobronchial ultrasound, we can accurately identify many of these nodules.
-With a biopsy, we can often determine what the nodules represent and whether further treatment is needed.
+Using advanced techniques like endobronchial ultrasound and robotic endoscopy, we can accurately identify and biopsy to determine what the nodules represent and whether further treatment is needed.

 Many health conditions cause the lymph nodes of the chest to enlarge.
 Endobronchial ultrasound is one of the most effective methods available to evaluate these lymph nodes.
 It allows us to take tissue without incisions or pain to the patient.
 Using various imaging techniques, we can work with you to determine the best course of action.

-Central Airway Obstruction, both malignant and non-malignant causes significant difficulty with breathing and distress in patients.
+Central airway obstruction, both malignant and non-malignant, causes significant difficulty with breathing and distress in patients.
 We work to determine and treat the causes of airway obstruction.
 The placement of stents in the airways can help to hold them open and help to maintain normal breathing.
-We also have various therapies to open up blocked or narrowed airways and allow patients to breathe easier.
+We offer several minimally invasive endobronchial treatments that can immediately open blocked or narrowed airways, and improve ability to breathe, come off a ventilator or undergo additional cancer treatment.

 Bronchopleural fistulas and persistent air leak can occur after major surgeries of the chest or can occur after a pneumothorax.
 We work to determine likely causes of the air leak and to isolate the section of the lung where the air leak is originating from.
 Once we identify this, we can work to stop the leak using endobronchial valves or other therapies.
 Often we are able to fix the air leak with a single treatment, allowing patients to go home faster.